lingsamuel/ceph-helm/README.md

+# What's this

+This repo remove helm stable folder because it's not a part of ceph.

+If you want to use it, you may use `git clone --depth=1`.

 # Helm Charts

 Use this repository to submit official Charts for Kubernetes Helm.
 Charts are curated application definitions for Kubernetes Helm.
 For more information about installing and using Helm, see its